kol-oss/record-backend/README.md

     - Each user has an account entity for income tracking.
     - Income is credited to the account, and expenses are debited from it automatically.
     - Negative balances are **allowed** by default.
-    - Account entity can not be accessed from endpoints directly due to the security issues.
+    - Account entity can not be updated from endpoints directly due to the security issues.